Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

-{ We remark that the signaling scheme in Theorem \ref{distributionfreeappro} is \emph{simple} in the sense that its construction is parameterized by a single parameter called \emph{optimal signal ratio}.
-The information design problem then reduces to a single-dimensional empirical optimization problem in practice.
-More importantly, Theorem \ref{distributionfreeappro} also provides a robust solution to the problem, which can be very useful when it is hard or costly to accurately estimate the distributions of bidder values. }
+{{The approximation ratio in Theorem \ref{distributionfreeappro} achieves its best ratio $0.995$ for uniform distribution.} {More generally, the approximation ratio depends on the term $\underline{f}/\overline{f}$ which intuitively captures how much the distribution deviates from being uniform.
+Notably, both the algorithm and the signaling scheme require no knowledge about the value distribution $F$, i.e., $F$ could be unknown to the seller (though Section \ref{knowndistributionapproximation} provides a better guarantee when $F$ is known and satisfy certain properties).} We remark that the signaling scheme in Theorem \ref{distributionfreeappro} is \emph{simple} in the sense that its construction is parameterized by a single parameter called \emph{optimal signal ratio}. \jjr{The information design problem thus can be easily optimized by empirically selecting a value that gives the best performance.} More importantly, Theorem \ref{distributionfreeappro} also provides a robust solution to the problem, which can be very useful when it is hard or costly to accurately estimate the distributions of bidder values. }